nthnluu/no-bs-next/README.md

 ### Getting Started

-1. Create a Firebase project
+1. Add a new "web" app to your Firebase project
 2. Clone the repo
 3. Install NPM packages
 ```
 yarn install
 ```
-4. Clone the contents of  `example.env` into a new `.env` file and fill out the values with your Firebase project credentials
+4. Clone the contents of  `example.env` into a new `.env` file and fill out the values with your Firebase app credentials
 5. Run the project
 ```
 yarn dev